kcvajgf/kcvajgf.github.io/scoreboard_icpc/instructions.md

 - Feel free to replace 15 seconds with anything you want.

+# Options

+- By default, hovering the mouse over a row will highlight that row.
+If you wish to disable this, add the URL param `nohilit=1`, e.g., `http://localhost:8000?nohilit=1`

+- The first-, second- and third-ranked teams are highlighted gold, silver, and bronze, respectively.
+If you want ICPC world-finals style highlighting (4 gold, 4 silver, 4 bronze), add the URL param `type=wf`.
+If you want more options, contact me so I can add support for them. :D

 # Under the hood

 The thing works by reading off the `html/index.html` file produced by PC^2.
 Most of the setting up is just pointing it to where it can get this file.